-Moronene is a Malayo-Polynesian language, belonging to the Bungku-Tolaki branch of the Celebic subgroup.
+Moronene is a member of the Celebic branch of the Malayo-Polynesian language family.
 It is spoken in the Bombana Regency in Southeast Sulawesi in Indonesia.
 It is the primary language of the Moronene people, one of the four major ethnic groups of Southeast Sulawesi.
 In 2000 the language had an estimated 37,000 speakers.

 Moronene has two major dialects: Wita Ea, which is spoken on mainland Bombana, in Rumbia and Poleang, and Tokotu'a, which us spoken on the island of Kabaena.